Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 The show's creator and writer Jed Mercurio confirmed filming had ended at the end of November and a new picture from the show was released to mark the occasion.

 The image features Kelly Macdonald (Trainspotting, Boardwalk Empire), who joins the show as Detective Chief Inspector Joanne Davidson, the senior investigating officer on an unsolved murder case whose unconventional conduct attracts the attention of AC-12.

 "Thanks so much to our brilliant cast and crew who applied rigorous Covid safety measures to deliver Line of Duty six to our wonderful fans," said Mercurio.

 "We’re all immensely grateful to World Productions and the BBC for the unswerving support they’ve given us in a time of unprecedented challenges to UK television production."

 Filming for series 6 began in February 2020, in Belfast, Northern Ireland, as Compston and showrunner Jed Mercurio both confirmed on social media at the time, below.

-It was scheduled to last until May 2020, but the UK went into lockdown in March 2020 and filming on the show was suspended.
+It was scheduled to last until May 2020, but the UK went into lockdown in March 2020 and filming on the show was suspended after just four weeks.